Rari-Capital/docs/src/nova/README.md

 - If the call reverts and the revert message is `__NOVA__HARD__REVERT__`, **`exec` will revert immediately (no message to L2 will be sent).**
   - [This is called a HARD REVERT.](#execute-request)
-  - Strategy contracts should only **hard revert** if the bot has not properly set up the execution context (like not approving the right amount input of tokens, etc)
+  - Strategy contracts should only **hard revert** if the relayer has not properly set up the execution context (like not approving the right amount input of tokens, etc)
 - If the call reverts and the revert message is empty or is not `__NOVA__HARD__REVERT__`, **`exec` will continue with sending a message to L2.**
   - [This is called a SOFT REVERT.](#execute-request)
-  - If a strategy **soft reverts**, the `inputTokens` for the request will **not be sent** to the bot and **only 70% of the tip** will be sent (instead of the usual 100%).
-The **30% tip penalty** is to prevent bots from attempting to cause or wait for soft reverts and **act in good faith** instead.
+  - If a strategy **soft reverts**, the `inputTokens` for the request will **not be sent** to the relayer and **only 70% of the tip** will be sent (instead of the usual 100%).
+The **30% tip penalty** is to prevent relayers from attempting to cause or wait for soft reverts and **act in good faith** instead.

 The `nonce` argument is used to compute the `execHash` needed to unlock the inputs/tip for this strategy on L2.

 ::: tip
-Bots cannot call `exec` with arguments that produce an `execHash` which has previously been successfuly executed.
+Relayers cannot call `exec` with arguments that produce an `execHash` which has previously been successfuly executed.
 :::

 All computation in the function leading up to the cross domain message is sandwiched between calls to `gasLeft()`.
-These are used to calculate how many gas units the bot had to pay for (so the registry can **release the proper payment** on L2).
+These are used to calculate how many gas units the relayer had to pay for (so the registry can **release the proper payment** on L2).
 However, we are not able to account for refunds so users may end up over-paying their executors (depending on the strategy).

 After the call to `strategy` is completed, the EM will compute the `execHash` it needs (using the arguments passed into `exec` along with the `tx.gasprice`) and **send a cross domain message** to call the `L2_NovaRegistry`'s `execCompleted` with the neccessary arguments.
 This will send the `inputTokens`/`tip` to the caller of `exec` on L2.